holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.3 Surrogate for Absent Members

-If an unelected Role invited to a Tactical Meeting is unrepresented in the meeting for any reason, a Circle Lead of that Role's Super-Circle may instead represent the Role during the meeting.
+If any Role defined by a Circle and invited to a Tactical Meeting is unrepresented in the meeting for any reason, a Circle Lead of that Role's Super-Circle may instead represent that Role during the meeting.

 ## Article 4: Power Shift